 You need not be a socialist to see this unfair distribution or in other words unjustified wastage of road space by us vehicle owners.
 In a city constrained by narrow roads burdened by the steady addition of vehicles, it is neither viable nor sustainable to continue commuting the way we do right now.

 Let’s consider a stretch of road on which you will encounter 100 vehicles.
 Considering the road share break up above, we will have the following numbers:

 I consider bus commuters as good Samaritans who contribute to reducing traffic with Bus rides; that leaves us with 93 commuters.
 In an environment where all vehicle owners readily adopt ride sharing, we would just need 23 cars and one bike to accommodate all.
 That removes 12 cars and 39 bikes off the road for every 100 vehicles- a 51% reduction in overall traffic!

 Now, that’s staggering!
 One can argue that it is an oversimplified solution and not everyone would be willing to share their rides.
 I agree with your scepticism but to my understanding, 30% reduction is an achievable figure which imparts a lot of hope.
 It’s just a matter of will and commitment from us commuters, whether we want to restore Bangalore or let it die in the next 5 years as many have predicted.

 Instead of waiting ages for infrastructure support being built, the only feasible and practical solution available is to promote and participate in carpooling / ridesharing by vehicle owners.
-Be it any commercial shared cab services or specialized intra-corporate carpooling enabled services like WTi Corporate Cab share, these are the options which need to be adopted by commuters and incentivized aggressively by the government.
+Be it any commercial shared car rental services or specialized intra-corporate carpooling enabled services like WTi Corporate Cab share, these are the options which need to be adopted by commuters and incentivized aggressively by the government.